 I joined Bovington Academy in September 2018 as a teaching assistant, now known as a learning support assistant.
 I have previously worked in various primary schools and private nurseries.
 I have had the pleasure of working across EYFS and Key stage one.
-Currently I am working in a year two class in which I thoroughly enjoy.
-I am also understanding a teaching and learning degree and currently in my second year.
-On completion I am hoping to complete a PGCE course to become a qualified teacher.
+Currently, I am working in a year two class in which I thoroughly enjoy.
+I am also understanding a teaching and learning degree and am currently in my second year.
+On completion, I am hoping to complete a PGCE course to become a qualified teacher.

 I started my career as a parent helper at a primary school in North Yorkshire, where I completed my level 3 Supporting Teaching and Learning qualification.